fnassar/connectionslab/Project1/README.md

 #### Info. `div`:
 <img src="https://github.com/fnassar/connectionslab/blob/main/Project1/images/infodiv2.jpg" alt="Image not found" width="500">

-* I added a *go back up* button as I know the user will want to check the map again, choose a different country
+* I added a *go back up* button as I know the user will want to check the map again, to choose a different country
+   * *the user can also press on the page title to go back to the map*

 <img src="https://github.com/fnassar/connectionslab/blob/main/Project1/images/goback.jpg" alt="Image not found" width="500">